-The seven elected members of the board meet twice per month during seven-year terms, working to further our mission of preparing our students for success in the workplace.
+The seven elected members of the board meet once per month during seven-year terms, working to further our mission of preparing our students for success in the workplace.

 Rick Kibbe graduated from Southwestern Oklahoma State University with a Bachelor’s degree, and a Major Minor in Social Science, in Secondary Education.
 He completed his Master’s Degree in Secondary Administration from Northwestern Oklahoma State University, and completed his Superintendents certification from Oklahoma State University.
 Rick has been in education for 34 years, 26 of which have been in administration.
 Read More

 Elected to the Board of Education in February of 2015, Mark Griffin is continuing his lifelong dedication to serving Tulsa area students.
 After 32 years at Tulsa Public Schools and Tulsa Tech in instructional, support and administrative roles, Griffin retired from his previous duties at Tulsa Tech in 2014.
 His professional emphasis has been in educational technology, both using technology to enhance instruction and teaching technology to students.
 Read More

 David Charney is involved in several civic organizations in the Tulsa area and currently serves Chairman of the Owasso Economic Development Authority and Chairman of the Tulsa County Board of Adjustment.
 Charney is a past president of Congregation B’nai Emunah and currently serves on its Executive Committee and its Foundation Board.
 Read More